-- Email the form to us at email@example.com.
-Every child who submits the form will receive a reporter badge and be entered to win a prize pack of books from children’s publishers on our list.
-Three winners will be drawn at random.
-Deadline is midnight on August 14.
+Every child who submits the form will be entered to win books and a personalized video call with one of five Author Ambassadors.
+Five winners will be drawn at random.
+Deadline is August 19.

-Follow along with @theweekjuniorus on Facebook, Instagram, and Twitter, share and like our content, and use the hashtag #theweekjuniorus in your own posts.
+- Follow along with @theweekjuniorus on Facebook, Instagram, and Twitter, share and like our content, and use the hashtag #summerofreading in your own posts.

 Why is it so important for kids to read for pleasure?

-It builds empathy and connects children to people and places beyond their experience.
-Research showed that 74% of kids say reading helps them understand the world.
+- It builds empathy and connects children to people and places beyond their experience.
+Research shows that 74% of kids say reading helps them understand the world.